Wise Man's Grandchild: Ultimate Magic Research Society

 A curvaceous figure student whose family runs an inn.
 She is personally taught by her idol Melida, making her hailed as the "Guru's Successor".
-Yuri dresses in her shirt hung loosely which slightly exposes her large breasts.
-While not spoken, her risqué dressing manner implies Yuri is "experienced"; backed up in that she didn't bat an eye at Olivia explaining how to tell if a girl recently lost her virginity.
+Yuri dresses in her shirt, which hangs loosely and slightly exposes her large breasts.
+While not spoken, her risqué dressing manner implies Yuri is "experienced"; backed up by the fact that she didn't bat an eye at Olivia explaining how to tell if a girl recently lost her virginity.
 Her specialty is Enchantment magic.
-She is marked 8th S-rank.
+She is marked as 8th S-rank.